The Chimgan Mountains and Charvak lake: a beautiful day trip

+This post is about the Chimgan mountains and Charvak lale in the beautiful Ugam Chatkal National Park.
 Uzbekistan isn’t exactly famous for its mountains.
 Most of the country is rather flat and consists of desert, except for a small part north of Tashkent.
-There you will find the Chimgan mountains and the beautiful Charvak Lake.
+There you will find the Chimgan mountains and the deep blue Charvak Lake.

 The Chimgan mountains and Charvak lake belong to the Ugam Chatkal National Park.
 One of the largest National Parks in Uzbekistan.
 Home to mountain goats, bears, wolves, foxes, wild boars, porcupines and more than 20 species of birds.
 It borders the Aksu Zhabagly National park in Kazakhstan and the Besh Aral State reserve in Kyrgyzstan.

 The Chimgan mountains are one of the few places to visit in Uzbekistan where you will find pristine alpine meadows and ski resorts.
 It is therefore no surprise that this is a favourite weekend get away for people in Tashkent.
 In winter to go skiing and in summer to escape the heat in the city.

 Why visit Chimgan mountains and Charvak lake

 One other reason why Chimgan mountains and the Charvak lake are so popular for people from Tashkent is that it is basically the only worthwhile day trip from Tashkent.